SwissLife-OSS/HotChocolate.Extensions/README.md

-**Extensions for HotChocolate 11+**

-This repository contains features that can be added to enhance your HotChocolate experience.
+This repository contains features that can be added to your HotChocolate Server to enhance your HotChocolate experience.

 ## Translations

-Sample applications are available here.
+***

+This package uses HotChocolate directives and middlewares to add translations to your HotChocolate server.
+Easily extend your fields to transform their code-value (for instance "CH") into a more presentable value for your consumer ("Switzerland"/"Schweiz"/"Suisse"...).
+The resource strings containing the translations can be provided from any source you like: external microservices, from memory, resx files...

 ### Install